telerik/winforms-docs/gridview/grouping/setting-groups-programmatically.md

 ## Overview

-RadGridView has a __GroupDescriptors__ property at the GridViewTemplate level which is exposed in RadGridView class
-    			for MasterTemplate instance.
+RadGridView has a __GroupDescriptors__ property at the GridViewTemplate level which is exposed in RadGridView class for MasterTemplate instance.
 This collection allows you to use descriptors which define the grouping criteria and the group's sorting direction for the data that is bound to the RadGridView.

 As this is a collection, you are able not only to add, but to remove or clear the its entries as well.
 Adding descriptors to the collection makes the current view display the items sorted and divided into groups.

+## Using GroupDescriptors

-## Using GroupDescriptors#_[C#] Using simple group descriptor_
+#### Using simple group descriptor

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=usingSimpleGroupDescriptor}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=usingSimpleGroupDescriptor}}